tofflemire/tofflemire.github.io/pages/photometry.md

 ### TWA 3A
 TWA 3A is a near-equal-mass (q=0.84), pre-MS binary with an eccentricity of 0.63 and an orbital period of 34.9 days.

+The figure below presents a subset of our
 <img src="/local_files/TWA_3A_LC.png" width="700" ALIGN="right" HSPACE="25" />

 <img src="/local_files/TWA_Mdot_AveComp_FINAL.png" width="400" ALIGN="left" HSPACE="25" />